SolarLune/tetra3d/readme.md

 	// all of the scenes, meshes, materials, and animations.

-	// The ExportedScene of a Library is the scene that was active when the file was exported. g.GameScene = library.ExportedScene
+	// The ExportedScene of a Library is the scene that was active when the file was exported.

+	// We'll clone the ExportedScene so we don't edit it irreversibly. g.GameScene = library.ExportedScene.Clone()

-	// Tetra uses OpenGL's coordinate system (+X = Right, +Y = Up, +Z = Back),
+	// Tetra3D uses OpenGL's coordinate system (+X = Right, +Y = Up, +Z = Back),
 	// in comparison to Blender's coordinate system (+X = Right, +Y = Forward,
 	// +Z = Up).
 Note that when loading models in via GLTF or DAE, models are
 	// converted automatically (so up is +Z in Blender and +Y in Tetra3D automatically).

-	// Here, we'll create a new Camera.
-We pass the size of the screen to the
+	// We could create a new Camera as below - we would pass the size of the screen to the
 	// Camera so it can create its own buffer textures (which are *ebiten.Images).

+	// g.Camera = tetra3d.NewCamera(ScreenWidth, ScreenHeight)

+	// However, we can also just grab an existing camera from the scene if it
-	// If we were to load a camera in from the GLTF file, the loading options struct would
+	// were exported from the GLTF file.
+The loading options struct would
-	// specify the camera's backing texture size (defaulting to 1920x1080).
+	// specify the camera's backing texture size (defaulting to 1920x1080 if either
+	// no loading options are passed, or the default loading options struct is used
+	// unaltered).

-	g.Camera = tetra3d.NewCamera(ScreenWidth, ScreenHeight)
+	g.Camera = g.GameScene.Root.Get("Camera").(*tetra3d.Camera)

 	// A Camera implements the tetra3d.INode interface, which means it can be placed
 	// in 3D space and can be parented to another Node somewhere in the scene tree.
-	// Models and Nodes (which are essentially "empties" one can
+	// Models, Lights, and Nodes (which are essentially "empties" one can
 	// use for positioning and parenting) can, as well.

 	// We can place Models, Cameras, and other Nodes with Node.SetWorldPosition() or